mpeeples2008/ArchNetSci/_book/10-diffusion.md

 As we will see below, we do not need to use all of these arguments in every network simulation.
 Reading the documentation of the `rdiffnet` package provides additional details on options described briefly here.

 One important concept that needs to be formally defined before we move on is the network threshold (defined in relationship to $\tau$ or `threshold.dist`).
-This can be formallly written as:
+This can be formally written as:

   $$
     a_i = \left\{\begin{array}{ll}